aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 ﻿---
-title: Create or Load a Document
+title: Create or Load a Document – Aspose.Words for Java
+articleTitle: Create or Load a Document
+linktitle: Create or Load a Document
 type: docs
 weight: 10
 url: /java/create-or-load-a-document/